-This probably comes as no surprise to you, but coming into close contact with people who are ill puts your immune system under pressure.
-Many viral illnesses are infectious, meaning they will spread easily from person-to-person.
-This can occur through many forms of contact, such as hugging, kissing, or even sitting near each other.
-If someone is coughing or sneezing in your vicinity, you are at risk of catching their illness.
+There is a very good reason for keeping your distance when trying to stay bug-free, firstly because coming into close contact with people who are ill puts your immune system under pressure.
+Secondly, many viral illnesses are infectious and spread easily from person-to-person via many forms of contact, such as hugging, kissing, or even sitting near each other.
+So although a loving hug can always make us feel better, if the person you're hugging is coughing and sneezing then keeping your distance might be a better idea!

-There is evidence that suggests exposure to pathogens in a less dangerous form, such as through dirt, can improve our immunity1.
+On the other hand, there is some evidence that suggests exposure to differnt types of pathogens, such as those in soil, can improve our immune function1b.
 Experts have termed this effect the ‘hygiene hypothesis’.
-Vaccines actually work in a similar way – they expose our bodies to an inert or weakened form of a virus so our body can build natural immunity towards it.
+There's mixed feelings about this but vaccines actually work in a similar way – they expose our bodies to an inert or weakened form of a virus so our body can build natural immunity towards it.

 Find out more about the hygiene hypothesis in our sister site, the Probiotics Learning Lab.

-However, this principle does not apply for the issues the world faces at the moment.
-Exposure to COVID-19 will not build immunity towards it and it is imperative that you actively avoid contact with others where possible.
-This is particularly important if you, or somebody you have been in contact with, display symptoms.
+However, this principle does not apply when encountering those suffering from colds and viruses.
+Exposure to COVID-19 will not guarantee immunity towards it and it is important that you avoid contact with others if you, or they, display symptoms or test positive, even if you have been vaccinated.

 Stress is cumulative; it can affect immunity and might eventually develop into more serious health issues.
 Therefore, it’s important to be conscious of the simple day-to-day influences that cause you stress, especially as research indicates that being happy is great for the immune system.

-It may be difficult not to feel stressed with everything that’s going on, but there are a few things you can try to help.
+It may be difficult not to feel stressed with all the changes we've been facing, but there are a few things you can try to help.

 Relaxing activities such as yoga, reading, or taking a bath can often work to relieve stress.
 Practising mindfulness and meditation can also help to keep you grounded in the present moment, and ease anxiety about the future.
 Finding some good things in each day can encourage a positive attitude, too.
 Research has shown that people who practice positive thinking have a stronger immune response, compared to those who tend to be more negative2.

 We do understand, though, that it’s not always that simple.
-Accept that a little stress is normal at the moment, and find things that work for you to help calm your worries.
+Accept that a little stress is normal, be kind to yourself, and find things that work for you to help calm your worries.

 We all have our super-healthy days, and our not-so-healthy days, but if your bad diet days outnumber your good, then this might affect your immune function.
 Maintaining a good structured healthy diet may be challenging, but if you are someone who finds themselves picking up every bug going around, it is time to take a good look at the food you are putting into your body.
 A high sugar intake, and consumption of processed and fast foods, can unfortunately weaken the immune system.
 These types of foods feed bad bacteria in the gut and this makes for an unhealthy gut environment.
 Many of our immune cells are found in the gut, and so an imbalance could possibly affect immune responses resulting in inflammation in the body.

 We can still have the odd yummy cake, but it is all about striking a balance.
-Aim for lots of colour and variety in your diet – these are your #DietGoals!
-Make sure you eat enough protein, e.g. meats, fish, nuts, seeds, and dairy products, and brightly coloured fruits and vegetables which contain vitamin C, E and beta-carotene.
+Aim for lots of colour and variety in your vegetable intake – eat a rainbow!
+Brightly coloured fruits and vegetables contain immune-boosting vitamin C, E and beta-carotene.
+Make sure you eat enough protein, e.g. meats, fish, nuts, seeds, tofu, and dairy products, as protein is very important for your immune system.
 All of these nourishing vitamins and minerals will boost and strengthen your immune system3.
-Now that we all have a little more time on our hands, why not try out some healthy new recipes?
+These are your simple #DietGoals!

-Whilst it’s understandable that you might feel more like a drink to destress than usual, be mindful that alcohol misuse may result in lowered immunity.
+Whilst it's great to be able to go out and have a drink with friends again, be mindful that alcohol misuse may result in lowered immunity.
 It has been found that alcohol triggers complex disruptions to the immune pathways4.
 These disruptions can impair the body’s ability to defend against infection, contribute to organ damage associated with alcohol consumption, and can actually impede recovery from tissue injury5.

 So, I would advise limiting the amount of alcohol you consume.
 If you feel like having a drink after a long day, consider having a glass of red wine instead of other types of alcohol, as this contains antioxidants known to support health and relax the body6.
 Keep track of how much alcohol you consume each week – those units can mount up without you realising!